AMAN-MAHTO/Ocean-Note/readme.md

 **Ocean Note** is a feature-rich Android note-taking app designed for seamless collaboration and intuitive note management.
 Built with modern Android technologies, it offers real-time editing, beautiful animations, and advanced sharing capabilities.

+## Download
+You can download the latest version of Ocean Note from the [Releases](https://github.com/AMAN-MAHTO/NoteApp/releases/) page.

 ## Key Features 🚀

 - **Google Authentication**: Secure sign-in with Google.